deepjavalibrary/djl/mxnet/native/README.md

 3. Publish to staging via the Github action curl -XPOST -u "USERNAME:PERSONAL_TOKEN" -H "Accept: application/vnd.github.everest-preview+json" -H "Content-Type: application/json" https://api.github.com/repos/USERNAME/RESPOSITORY_NAME/dispatches --data '{"event_type": “mxnet-staging-pub"}'

-# Test with the SSD MXNet model
+# Test with the SSD Apache MXNet model
 ./gradlew :example:run

 # After testing all three platforms(osx, linux, win), you can publish the package through sonatype.
 ```

-### Optional: Use GitHub actions to publish the MXNet native library
+### Optional: Use GitHub actions to publish the Apache MXNet native library

 We have a weekly GitHub pipeline that publishes the snapshots automatically.
 The pipeline can also be manually triggered using the GitHub REST API: